We Are Currently Hiring for 2019 Boys Residential Staff

-The Shepherds Hill Academy Boys Residential Team is comprised of men who have a passion for serving troubled or struggling teens in crisis.
-On a 24/7 basis, our Boys Residential Team ensures your son’s therapeutic needs are met.
-In addition, each member is thoroughly trained to provide a safe environment that cultivates your teen boy’s academic, emotional, physical and spiritual development.
+The Shepherds Hill Academy boys residential team is comprised of men who have a passion for serving troubled or struggling teens in crisis.
+On a 24/7 basis, our boys residential team ensures your son’s therapeutic needs are met.
+In addition, each member is thoroughly trained to provide a safe environment that cultivates your teen boy’s academic, emotional, physical, and spiritual development.

-Each team member undergoes an intense 60 day training period that meets the Georgia state required employment process.
+Each team member undergoes an intense 30-day training period that meets the Georgia state required employment process.
 Only upon meeting all requirements, including a thorough background and criminal history check, can an individual join the Shepherds Hill Academy team.
 All residential staff members are required to be trained in Cardiopulmonary Resuscitation (CPR), First Aid, and Emergency Safety Intervention (ESI).

 Boys Wilderness Program Manager